Pankaj Dubey: Career

+Literary and public engagements

+Pankaj Dubey has conducted workshops and masterclasses on popular fiction, focusing on storytelling craft and contemporary narrative practices.

+He has also participated in literary festivals and curated cultural platforms, contributing to discussions around youth-oriented storytelling and bilingual literature in India.

+Writing style and themes

+Dubey's work is characterised by the use of humour and colloquial language to explore themes of relationships, aspiration, and identity in contemporary India.

+He has described his bilingual writing process as "transcreation", in which narratives are adapted across Hindi and English rather than directly translated.

+International recognition

+Dubey was selected for the Seoul Art Space Writers’ Residency in South Korea, where he participated in the Asian Literature Creative Workshop.

+He received the Global Innoventure Award for Literature and Storytelling at the House of Lords in London.

+Podcast

+Pankaj hosts a Chat Show titled “Small Towns Big Stories” on his You Tube Channel by the same name where he interacts with the inspiring and entertaining achievers of small towns in India from across the domains.
+Some of his guests include Dibyendu Bhattacharya, Divyanka Tripathi, Faisal Malik, Vivek Dahiya, Anushka Kaushik, Swanand Kirkire, Tarun Khanna, Sumona Chakravarti and Sugandha Mishra to name a few.

+Old School Romance

+Audible presents ‘Old School Romance’, an Audible Original created, written and hosted by Pankaj Dubey is an original audio series about love stories of pre-digital dating era, of twelve unheard anecdotes of celebrity couples from different walks of life whose love stories were never discussed before.
+He travelled to multiple cities, Mumbai, Chennai and Delhi in India to document the oral romantic history of his guests.

 Film and production

 Dubey served as a script supervisor on Ghanchakkar (2013) and Chauranga (2014).
 He has also produced short films including Geelee (Wet Dreams) and Naach Ganesh (Dance of Ganesha).

 In 2021, Dubey directed the short film Maratha Mandir Cinema, starring Sarika and Swanand Kirkire.
 The film focused on the cultural impact of Dilwale Dulhania Le Jayenge on sex workers in Mumbai’s Kamathipura.
 It was crowdfunded and nominated for the Jio Filmfare Short Film Awards, and was also screened at the Cannes and Vancouver film festivals.

-As of 2021, he is reportedly developing a feature film adaptation of What a Loser! in collaboration with producer Gautam Ved.

 Social initiatives

 In 2002, Dubey founded SPRIHA (Society for the Promotion and Inculcation of Human Aspirations), a non-governmental organization focused on youth empowerment and cultural education.
 Under SPRIHA, he initiated the Sadak Chhap Film Festival.